denoland/rusty_v8/README.md

 done
 ```

+## The `~/.cargo/.rusty_v8` download cache

+Before downloading an artifact, the build script looks for a copy in the
+`.rusty_v8` directory inside your Cargo home (usually `~/.cargo/.rusty_v8`).
+Entries are keyed on the release tag plus the artifact filename, with every
+non-alphanumeric character replaced by `_` — for example
+`v152.1.0/librusty_v8_release_x86_64-unknown-linux-gnu.a.gz` becomes
+`v152_1_0_librusty_v8_release_x86_64_unknown_linux_gnu_a_gz`.
+The escaped
+full source URL, the key used by older versions of the build script, is
+still checked as a fallback, so existing caches keep working.

+Because the key does not include the source, a cache entry populated for one
+mirror also satisfies a build configured for a different mirror (or for the
+upstream release) under the same tag.
+If you need the archive bytes
+themselves verified, pin them with `RUSTY_V8_ARCHIVE_SHA256` (below).

 ## The `RUSTY_V8_ARCHIVE` environment variable

 Tell the build script to use a specific v8 library.
 This can be an URL or a